rampantdev/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 1: April 16, 2016 - Caesar Cipher
+Worked on PicoCTF challenges, came across a challenge to decrypt a block of text.
+I thought it might have been encrypted with the caesar cipher.
+I worked through the inventwithpython chapter on doing the caesar cipher and learned how to grab the ascii values of characters and then shift them appropriately.
+In the end it turns out the block of text wasn't caesar encrypted, but I learned about ascii values so that's cool.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)